subutai-io/peer-os/cli/Notes.md

 # Subutai Templates

-We MUST be very careful with our nomenclature and define what exactly a template is and what a tsar file is and how this all works together.
+We MUST be very careful with our nomenclature and define what exactly a template is and what a debian package file is and how this all works together.

 An LXC container on the system is not by itself a template.
 To become a template it MUST have a snapshot with the name 'template'.
 The master is